 - Store in the refrigerator, loosely covered, for up to four days.

 - The bottom of the pan can be removed from the cheesecake once the cake has firmed in the refrigerator.
-Use two spatulas to move cake to serving platter.
+Use two spatulas to move the cake to a serving platter.

 - Garnishing a cheesecake should only be done within 1 to 3 hours of serving.